YellowMinionPlannet/Notes/Book_Professional_Javascript_for_Web_Developers/Chapter10.md

 ## Function Internals

+In ECMAScript 5 `arguments` and `this` are special objects that exists inside a function.
+For ECMAScript 6, `new.target` is also introduced.

 ### arguments

-when declares function through _function_ keyword, we can use _arguments_ property.
-There's a property called _callee_ on arguments ponits back to the function itself.
-So when we implement a recursive function, we can decouple it with _callee_.
+when declares function through `function` keyword, we can use `arguments` property.
+There's a property called `callee` on arguments points back to the function itself.
+So when we implement a recursive function, we can decouple it with `callee`.

 ```js
 function factorial(num) {